fbkeskin/42-so_long/README.md

 ###   YOU WON THE GAME TOTAL 177 STEPS!   ###

 $>./so_long map_files/mult_exit.ber
-Error: Error: number of components is incorrect
+Error: number of components is incorrect

 $>./so_long gün "uzaklarda bir yerlerde güneşler doğuyor.ber"
 Error: not ber file